Torence7/Real-time-Pose-Estimation-Motion-Capture-for-Animation/README.md

 6. Unity will automatically launch the Python script, activate the webcam, and begin receiving pose data via UDP to drive the model.

 ###   Running Manually (Terminal / Standalone Use)
+Make sure to complete Steps 1-3.
+The PythonProcessLauncher is not needed for manual setup.
 Step 1: Run the Python Script (the script can be run with a presaved video/webcam input) Open a terminal and run:
 ```bash